To enable Imply Hybrid (formerly Imply Cloud) Auth for your organization, contact your Imply account representative.

 then set up a periodic sync of changed users.

 Setting up LDAP mappers

 After you create the LDAP configuration, the Mappers tab appears for the LDAP provider.

 LDAP mappers are

-When you create an LDAP Federation provider, Imply auth will automatically provide set of built-in
+When you create an LDAP Federation provider, Imply Hybrid Auth automatically provides a set of built-in

 mappers for this provider.
 You are free to change this set and create a new mapper or update/delete existing ones.

 User attribute mappers allow you to specify which LDAP attribute is mapped to which attribute of Imply Hybrid Auth user.

 So, for example, you can configure that LDAP attribute